Q42/meteor-autoform-markdown/README.md

 });
 ```

-Render your markdown text using the renderMarkdown helper in your template
+Render markdown text using the renderMarkdown helper in your template

 ```
 <template name="quest">